JimEli/parallel_comparison/README.md

 # Simplistic C++ Concurrent and Parallel API Comparison

 Compares different sequential and concurrent programming methods to fill an array with sequential integral values.
 No optimizations applied.
+Compares the following algorithms:

 Sequential algorithms
 Basic for loop: